ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

  - they don't exist
  - the source CSV is newer than the generated one
- - the user forces to do so by setting the environment variable PG_FORCE_REGENERATE=yes
+ - the user forces to do so by setting the environment variable `PG_FORCE_REGENERATE=yes` (see below for special loading options.)

-Most probably you won't need to touch this.

 The `load.sh` has default options that loads the dataset in the generator's directory to the `ldbcsf1` database with your current user.
 If these fit your needs, just run the script as `./load.sh`.